 Sinclair said the students also have no understanding of age.

 “We thought you were like 40, but now we think you’re either like 20 or 30,” the kids said, according to Sinclair.
 “They asked when I graduate college, and I told them they didn’t want to know, so they thought I’m really old because that’s normally what older people tend to say.”

-Sinclair plans to temporarily teach, instead of starting at a “real” job like one of his peers.
+Sinclair plans to teach temporarily, instead of starting at a “real” job like one of his peers.

-Tanner Orion Wright from Cincinnati, Ohio,w said the decision to graduate early was “super easy” and cost-effective.
+Tanner Orion Wright from Cincinnati, Ohio, said the decision to graduate early was “super easy” and cost-effective.